machal/cssmine-content/css3-gradients.md

 to older browsers including a fallback for IE8 and IE9.
 See [colorzilla.com/gradient-editor/](<http://colorzilla.com/gradient-editor/>)

-Lea Verou has a nice gallery of **color patterns** created using gradients only.
-But think of it rather jus as a showcase of options.
+Lea Verou has a nice gallery of **color patterns** created using CSS gradients only.
+But think of it rather just as a showcase of options.
 See [lea.verou.me/css3patterns](<http://lea.verou.me/css3patterns>)

 The above mentioned color patters make use of the so called **sharp transition**